ScreenCell and

 Early detection of relapses

-These rare cells could be instrumental in the cancer care pathway, offering a non-invasive method for disease monitoring and management.
+These cancer cells could be instrumental in the cancer care pathway, offering a non-invasive method for disease monitoring and management.

 Our kits empower clinicians to gather crucial insights into tumor progression and treatment response, facilitating personalized care and enhancing therapeutic decision-making throughout the patient journey.

-Circulating Tumor Cells (CTCs) are being studied in solid cancers such as breast, prostate, lung, and colorectal cancer.
+Circulating cancer cells are being studied in solid cancers such as breast, prostate, lung, and colorectal cancer.
 They may also be relevant for other cancers where the risk of metastasis is high.

-No, CTCs do not replace other methods such as imaging or tissue biopsies.
+No, circulating cancer cells do not replace other methods such as imaging or tissue biopsies.

 They are a complementary tool, providing additional information for more precise and personalized care.